Brm Listed by qilin Ransomware Group

 On February 17, 2026, the qilin ransomware group added British retail media company BRM to its public leak site, claiming to have stolen and exfiltrated internal files after a ransomware attack.

 Public reporting indicates that BRM appeared on the qilin leak site with an announcement that the group had obtained internal company data.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available details describe the incident as a classic ransomware operation in which attackers gained access, exfiltrated files, and later listed the victim when negotiations apparently failed.
 No confirmed list of specific records has been published, but ransomware groups routinely publish samples that can include employee details, customer information, contracts, and financial documents.

 Why This Matters for You and Your Family